 The scene where Haguro decides to up his freakiness by kissing a battered Chiba, taking that opportunity to tear out his tongue, defecate on him and then rape him.
 All because Inugami happened to run into him in the street earlier.
 And that's even beforewhat he and his Yakuza do to poor Aoshika-sensei.

-Chapter 10 had a rather nightmarish scene where Rune and Yamato are in mecha form.
-Rune has Yamato forcibly pinned down, in a manner that sends off some disturbing rape vibes.
-He even talks about how it must be hurting Yamato.
+Rune's feelings for Yamato in Karakuridouji Ultimo would be standard Ho Yay if Rune wasn't a creepy Yandere who's way smaller and Bishōnen looking than the more manly and downright huge Yamato, and that Rune almost resorts to Murder the Hypotenuse and If I Can't Have You tactics in order to have Yamato for himself and resorts to Attempted Rape in chapter 21.
+Chapter 10 has a rather nightmarish scene where Rune and Yamato are in mecha form.
+Rune has Yamato forcibly pinned down, in a manner that sends off some disturbing rape vibes, and talks about how it must be hurting Yamato.

-Black Lagoon features the incestuous relationship between Creepy Twins Hansel and Gretel, made worse by them being young children who gleefully torture and murder people.
-Strangely, instead of being used to horrify, their relationship is the only thing that humanises them, and is actually rather sweet in comparison to everything else.
+The incestuous relationship between Creepy Twins Hansel and Gretel, made worse by them being young children who gleefully torture and murder people.
+Strangely, instead of being used to horrify, their relationship is the only thing that humanises them, and turns out to be rather sweet in comparison to everything else.

 The scene where Gretel disarms Eda in Episode 15; after the first grope (feeling for her gun holster, so it's justified), she gropes her again, this time lifting up part of tank top and grabs a nice handful of Eda's cleavage while her voice drops an octave.